 Golden light cast off the mountainside as we climbed higher.
 The hike took us over a moon-like landscape, large rocks glistening with a gleam from the melting ice as the equatorial sun rose up and warmed us and the earth below.

 Deprived of oxygen, my lungs felt it with each slow step I took, biding my time.
 Reaching the seven-rung steel ladder, I climbed up and tucked in my chin to fend off the slicing breeze.

 “Look up,” grinned Julian.
 “You made it.”

 Having gone through rain, hail, acute mountain sickness, loss of appetite, lack of oxygen and a runny stomach, I finally beamed back at the world as I took in the first blue-skied morning we had seen in the five-day trek.

-Even though in 1887 Telek Saleki, a Hungarian mountaineer, was the first European to summit Point Lenana, it was the British explorers sent by the Royal Geographic Society that christened the peaks of Mount Kenya.
-Obtaining permission from the local Maasai chief, Olenana, in order to accomplish the task, they named the peaks after him and his sons, Batian and Nellylong (mispronounced Nelion by said explorers).
+Even though in 1887, Telek Saleki, a Hungarian mountaineer, was the first European to summit Point Lenana, it was the British explorers sent by the Royal Geographic Society that christened the peaks of Mount Kenya.
+Obtaining permission from the local Maasai chief, Olenana, to accomplish the task, they named the peaks after him and his sons, Batian and Nellylong (mispronounced Nelion by said explorers).

 The blanket of clouds below me wrapped over the earth as I stood atop the world at 4,985 metres.